jamesinc/selectify/README.md

 ## To-do

 * Investigate `focus` and `blur` event forwarding.
-* Investigate rapid keyboard selection by pressing letters/numbers (e.g. find "Australia" in a list of countries by focusing the select box and typing "a u s").
+* ~~Investigate rapid keyboard selection by pressing letters/numbers (e.g. find "Australia" in a list of countries by focusing the select box and typing "a u s").~~
+* Improve keyboard events by supporting option cycling (e.g. list of items starting with 'G', tapping G key repeatedly will cycle selection through each item - unless there is an item starting with 'GG')

 ## Why did I write this?